Educational Requirements

 - Can be highly competitive and demanding.

-- May involve long hours and intense focus.
+- May involve complex and abstract concepts.

-- Requires strong problem-solving and analytical skills.
+- Requires strong problem-solving abilities.

-- Limited work-life balance at times.
+- Can be isolating at times.